The Strategic Imperative: Why AI for Nonprofits Demands Governance-First Implementation

 While 70% of nonprofit staff believe AI reduces workload and enhances communications, genuine differentiation in 2026 requires shifting from generative tasks to strategic automation.
 The following applications represent the highest-ROI opportunities currently underutilized across the sector:

-Predictive Donor Prospecting and Fundraising Intelligence
+Predictive Donor Prospecting and Major Gift Intelligence

 Smart Donation Forms and Real-Time Fundraising Intelligence